-We generate data from the 3-state IO-HMM shown in Fig.~\ref{fig:glmhmm}B. We set the parameters to match those in \cite{ashwood_mice_2021}, which fit the IO-HMM to the binary choice data of mice performing a decision-making experiment.
-Each GLM has a weight associated with the external stimulus ($w_k$) presented to the mouse, as well as a bias parameter ($b_k$), such that $\vw_k = \{w_k, b_k\}$.
-The input stimuli ($x_t$) are 1-dimensional, such that the choice probability can be formally written as:
+We sampled data from the 3-state GLM-HMM (Fig.~\ref{fig:glmhmm}B).
+We set the model parameters to closely approximate those inferred from mice performing a binary sensory decision-making task \cite{ashwood_mice_2021}.
+Each GLM has a weight ($w_k$) associated with the external stimulus as well as a bias parameter ($b_k$), such that the GLM weight vector is $\vw_k = \{w_k, b_k\}$.
+The input stimuli ($x_t$) are thus 1-dimensional, such that the choice probability can be formally written as:

-In our experiment, we choose input stimuli such that they lie in $[-5,5]$ and are 0.01 units apart.
-Similar to the MLR setting, the task here is to recover the generative parameters of the IO-HMM.
-We do this via our infomax learning methods (using Gibbs sampling as well as variational inference) as well as a random sampling approach where inputs are selected at random from the specified set; Deep Adaptive Design (DAD) \cite{foster_deep_2021} is not applicable in this setting as it assumes trials to be i.i.d.
-We find that the posterior entropy over the model parameters decreases dramatically faster using infomax learning with Gibbs sampling, followed by infomax with variational inference compared to random sampling (compare the red, magenta and blue curves in the left panel of Fig.~\ref{fig:glmhmm}C).
-We also observe that the RMSE between the generative and recovered parameters decreases much faster for our active learning methods (infomax using Gibbs, followed by infomax using variational inference) as compared to random sampling for the transition matrix $A$ (middle panel of Fig.~\ref{fig:glmhmm}C), as well as for the GLM weights (right panel of Fig.~\ref{fig:glmhmm}C).
-This suggests that our infomax learning method can be used to fit IO-HMMs using fewer samples; and reinforces our previous result that sampling from the exact posterior substantially benefits infomax learning as compared to using the variational posterior.
+In our experiment, we selected inputs from a grid of stimuli over the range $[-5,5]$, spaced 0.01 units apart.
+Similar to the MLR setting, the task here is to recover the true parameters of the GLM-HMM used to simulate data.
+We compared the performance of our infomax learning methods (based on either Gibbs sampling or variational inference) as well as a ``random sampling'' approach in which inputs were sampled uniformly at random.
+Deep Adaptive Design (DAD) \cite{foster_deep_2021} is not applicable in this setting as it assumes trials to be i.i.d., and thus we did not consider it.

+We examined the performance of these three methods, and found that the posterior entropy over the model parameters decreased fastest under Gibbs-infomax, followed by VI-infomax, and was slowest with random sampling (Fig.~\ref{fig:glmhmm}C, left).
+We also observed that the RMSE between the true and inferred parameters decreased much faster for our active learning methods (with best performance under Gibbs-infomax) as compared to random sampling, both for the transition matrix $A$ (middle panel of Fig.~\ref{fig:glmhmm}C) and the GLM weights (right panel of Fig.~\ref{fig:glmhmm}C).
+This suggests that our infomax learning method can be used to fit GLM-HMMs using fewer samples.
+It also reinforces our previous result that sampling from the exact posterior substantially benefits infomax learning as compared to using the variational posterior.